 Canton Land Conservation Trust

-5% of the time, however, I can’t do that.
+Some of the time, however, I can’t do that.
 A trail can be hopelessly boring or somewhat abandoned and poorly marked and/or cleared.
-Unfortunately, the Uplands Preserve trails in Canton have a bit of all of that.
+Unfortunately, the Uplands Preserve trails in Canton have a bit of all of that – at least in the summer of 2014.

 Now, I’ve learned over the years of writing about little-known trails around Connecticut not to disparage them too badly.
 Almost every one is a volunteer effort.
 And disparaging volunteer efforts is just a lame thing to do.